hubzie/hello-there-chat/README.md

 # Hello There Chat

 ## Run server
-First of all you have to create database (sample scripts are in database folder).
+First of all you have to create database (sample scripts are in database folder) and complete file server/src/main/resources/email.properties
 ```
 cd server
 mvn compile